Sunday, March 21, 2010

 1. I collect zero data about readers, and that includes anyone who chooses to leave a comment.
 (You'd expect that, right?)

-4. A final disclosure (and the reason I was inspired/obligated to write this post):
+4. A final disclosure (and the reason I was originally inspired/obligated to write this post):

-SF and Nonsense is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees and linking to amazon.com.
+SF and Nonsense is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to allow websites to earn advertising fees by linking to Amazon.

 and